What is Frost Cloth? What are Frost Blankets?

-The Frost Protek® cover may be left on for days or even a few weeks at a time as long as the daytime temperature is not too hot.
+The Frost Protek® frost covers may be left on for days or even a few weeks at a time as long as the daytime temperature is not too hot.
 There is not a specific temperature which is “too hot” - just that the plant does not “cook” during a hot, sunny day.
 The cover may be left on during a cold spell without any harm to the plants.
-The fabric is lightweight and breathable so it does not harm plants.
-Remove the cover once annuals die back or perennials lose their foliage.
+Our fabric is lightweight and breathable and will not harm plants.
+Remove the frost cover once annuals die back or perennials lose their foliage.

-Yes!
-The fabric allows air and UV light to penetrate through to the plants.
-One of the great benefits of the cover is that it does not need to be taken off each morning and then replaced each evening.
+Absolutely!
+The fabric allows air and UV light to reach the plants.
+One of the great benefits of this cover is that it does not need to be taken off each morning and then replaced each evening.
 The cover may be left on for days at a time if desired and the daytime temperature is not too hot.
 There is not a specific temperature which is “too hot” - just that the plant does not “cook” during a hot, sunny day.
 The cover may be left on during a cold spell without any harm to the plants.
 Remove the cover once annuals die back or perennials lose their foliage.

 The cover shelters foliage and blossoms during strong wind and helps prevent breakage.
 This is particularly helpful for hanging baskets and flowering vines, or when transporting delicate plants.
 The covers are not designed for use against wind in colder climates over the winter.
 In most climates, perennials do not need protection from the elements while they are dormant.

 With normal use and care, the cover should last for several seasons.
 It is lightweight and folds small to store easily.
-Store out of direct sunlight or UV rays to prolong the life of the fabric.
+Store out of direct sunlight or UV light to prolong the life of the fabric.
 All gardeners should have frost cloth on hand in the event of unexpected weather.

-When wound around a bush, the Garden Bed cover may be held in place with clothes pins, safety pins, or other similar items.
-The sheet may be fastened to itself or to a branch on the bush.
+When wound around a plant or display, the cover may be held in place with clothes pins, safety pins, or other similar items.
+The cover may be fastened to itself or to the container.
 When used for in-ground plants, it may be held down with any type of heavy object such as a rock, brick, dirt, or landscape fabric pin.
 For raised beds, a clamp works well.